CS362-Team12/Pixhell/Pixhell Living Document.md

       * Levelup screen pops up before level up
       * Reward is not correctly given to player
 6. Kiet Bui
-   * Actors: Player, NPCs
+   * Actors: Player
-   * Triggers: Interact with the NPCs
+   * Triggers: Pressing ability button
+   * Preconditions:
-   * Preconditions: Player is in the lobby, NPCs are present
+      * Player character is loaded
-   * Postconditions: Player enters a screen where you can talk to the NPCs with multiple dialogue options.
+      * Ability is off cooldown
+   * Postconditions: Ability is used
    * List of Steps:
-      * Player talks to the NPCs by using the interact key.
+      * Player press an ability button
+      * Ability is triggered depends on the class
+      * Ability buff, debuff, or damage and enemy
-      * A dialogue screen is displayed.
+      * Ability is on cooldown
-      * Player choose one of many dialogue options.
-      * Player exits the dialogue screen by clicking on the “x” button or finishing the dialogue.
-      * That NPC is no longer able to be interacted with anymore.
    * Extensions/Variations:
-      * Players can get rewards if they choose a certain dialogue option.
-      * Players can get punished if they choose certain dialogue options i.e the player gets debuffs.
+      * Ultimate where you need to charge it instead of time based
    * Failure:
-      * Player attempts to talk to NPCs again but can’t.
-Pop up saying the NPC has already been talked to.
+      * Player tried to use an ability but it is on cooldown, nothing happens.
 7. Chris Dutton
    * Actors: Player
    * Triggers: Hitting shift while controlling the character